 - Frequent broken builds

-- Poor quality chair, desk, small computer monitor
+- Poor quality chair or desk, small computer monitor

 - Slow decision-making